enjaku4/rabarber/README.md

 **`.all_names`**

-If you need list all roles available in your application, grouped by context, use:
+If you need to list all roles available in your application, grouped by context, use:

 ```rb
 Rabarber::Role.all_names